guioliveirabh/rh_test/README.md

 Command: `$ make test`

 It will build the image using `podman`, create a container and run the tests on it.
+The test suite consists of:

+* Few unit tests for the model and API;
+    * A coverage report is provided after the execution.
+* Linting errors on code using `pylint`.

 ### Run server